Skip to main content

 • Growing Table Size Over Time

-Regular maintenance ensures that Iceberg tables remain optimized, scalable, and performant for analytical workloads.
+Regular maintenance ensures that Iceberg tables remain compacted, scalable, and performant for analytical workloads.

-Iceberg maintenance (Optimization) is available starting from v0.4.0.
+Iceberg Maintenance is available starting from v0.4.0.
 Upgrade OLake UI to access the Maintenance module.

-• Existing users: If you are already using OLake for Ingestion follow the upgrade guide to accesss Maintenance module.
+• Existing users (Docker): If you are already using OLake for Ingestion, follow the upgrade guide to access the Maintenance module.

-• New users: Follow the quickstart guide to get started.
+• New Users (Docker): Follow the quickstart guide to get started.

 πŸ’‘ Join the OLake Community!